rolling-scopes-school/tasks/tasks/piskel-clone.md

     - [ ] As .gif to file system **+15**
 - Unit tests
   - [ ] Achieve good coverage  **+1** for every percent of coverage (max - **+100**)
+    - it needs to measure number of covered lines for all js app files in the project
   - [ ] Achieve at least 40% coverage (for utilitiess / pure functions) **+10**

 ### Impossible scope